Neuropathy in the Feet: A 2026 Guide to Symptoms, Causes, and Support Strategies

 -

-Age-related nerve changes
+Age-related nerve degeneration

 Types of Neuropathy